Kerber too strong for Sharapova in Mallorca

-(Reuters) - Top seed Angelique Kerber won the battle of the present and former Wimbledon champions as she beat Maria Sharapova 6-2 6-3 in a heavyweight second-round clash at the Mallorca Open on Thursday.
+(Reuters) - Top seed Angelique Kerber won the battle of current and former Wimbledon champions as she beat Maria Sharapova 6-2 6-3 in a heavyweight second-round clash at the Mallorca Open on Thursday.

-Kerber's claycourt season had been undermined by an ankle injury and she bowed out in the first round of the French Open.
+Kerber's claycourt season was hampered by an ankle injury and she bowed out in the first round of the French Open.

 Recommended Slideshows